 OUDS is one of the many drama societies here that nurtures new talent and encourages involvement.
 It is the society which helps drama happen at the University of Oxford and is primarily a funding body providing financial support to student productions.
 However, it also oversees student drama more generally, ensuring it offers fair opportunities to all.
 It is not a ‘traditional’ drama society in the sense that it is not a group who put on plays, but is made up of a committee which meets every week to discuss funding for shows and to make decisions which improve opportunities for drama across the University.

 OUDS' passion for nurturing new dramatic talent means it works hard to introduce new students to drama in Oxford.
 The annual ‘Cuppers' competition and the programme of workshops in Michaelmas (autumn) term aim to give new students (freshers) the confidence and experience they need to put on their own shows.
 The extensive and varied range of plays put on each term, for people of all levels of experience and of every interest, ensures that this is an exciting and vibrant scene with something for everyone.
-Each summer OUDS tours internationally with a Shakespearean production, working in major professional venues and living as part of a touring company.
 The Society also hosts a national tour every summer, culminating in a run at the Edinburgh Fringe Festival.

 The Oxford Imps are a mixture of Oxford students and locals who perform improvised comedy every Monday night in a local pub, and at the Edinburgh Fringe for a month each summer.
 They are a training, as well as a performance company, offering a boot camp and workshops for each new generation of comedians and actors.
 Every year they hold auditions (no experience required!) but also need technicians, production assistants, improvising keyboard players and a keen audience to provide suggestions for the show.
 The Imps are a regular fixture at college balls and charity events, and put their skills to use in a wide variety of other formats, from full-length improvised musicals and radio plays to short films.